mariushobbhahn/mariushobbhahn.github.io/_posts/2022-11-20-second_year_PhD.md

 #### ***One last note***

-If you want to get informed about new posts you can <a href='https://twitter.com/MariusHobbhahn'>follow me on Twitter</a>.
+If you want to get informed about new posts you can [follow me on Twitter](https://twitter.com/MariusHobbhahn).

 If you have any feedback regarding anything (i.e. layout or opinions) please tell me in a constructive manner via your preferred means of communication.